NLnetLabs/rpki-doc/source/krill/publication-server.rst

-          for use only as a repository and not as a CA, it will still prompt you on first use to create a CA. There is also no support via the UI for managing the repository, for example it is not possible via the UI to complete and child request to register with the repository.
+          for use only as a repository and not as a CA, it will still prompt you on first use to create a CA. There is also no support via the UI for managing the repository, for example it is not possible via the UI to complete a child request to register with the repository.

 Krill can be set up to run as a Publication Server through its configuration